-WH 'Locked Down' Ukraine Call And May Have With Others, Whistleblower Charges
+Whistleblower: Officials Told To 'Lock Down' All Records Of Ukraine Call

 An unclassified version of the whistleblower's complaint was made public Thursday by the House intelligence committee.
 It says that the president's lawyer, Rudolph Giuliani, "is a central figure in this effort.
 Attorney General [William] Barr appears to be as well."

-The complaint centers on Trump's July 25 call with the president of Ukraine, an account of which was released on Wednesday by the White House.
+The complaint centers on Trump's July 25 call with the president of Ukraine, an account of which was released Wednesday by the White House.

+The whistleblower says that during the call, Trump "sought to pressure the Ukrainian leader to take actions to help the president's 2020 reelection bid."

+According to the whistleblower, White House officials were "deeply disturbed by what had transpired in the phone call."

-After the call, according to the whistleblower, "senior White House officials had intervened to lock down all records of the phone call," which the whistleblower says "underscored to me that White House officials understood the gravity of what had transpired in the call."
+The complainant said that afterward, "senior White House officials had intervened to lock down all records of the phone call," which the whistleblower says "underscored to me that White House officials understood the gravity of what had transpired in the call."

-The whistleblower said this "was not the first time" that a presidential transcript was placed into a "codeword-level system solely for the purpose of protecting politically sensitive — rather than national security sensitive --information."
+The whistleblower said this "was not the first time" that a presidential transcript was placed into a "codeword-level system solely for the purpose of protecting politically sensitive — rather than national security sensitive — information."

 Translation: White House officials handled materials related to the call differently from the way they usually do, adding additional security to restrict the circle of people who might be able to view them.